ministryofjustice/cloud-platform-user-docs/01-getting-started/002-env-create.md

 ### `02-limitrange.yaml`

 As we are working on a shared Kubernetes cluster it is useful to put in place limits on the resources that each namespace, pod and container can use.
-This helps to stop us accidentally entering a situation where a one service impacts the performance of another through using more resources than are available.
+This helps to stop us accidentally entering a situation where one service impacts the performance of another through using more resources than are available.

 The first Kubernetes limit we can use is a [LimitRange](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/) which we define in `02-limitrange.yaml`.